~ By Duncan Haughey

 A serious mistake no project manager worth his salt would make.

 Managing expectations is the number one activity of a project manager.
-One-way to do this is to break projects down into smaller chunks or sub-projects with frequent milestones and deliverables - commonly known as an 'agile' approach.
-This way you manage expectations by making regular deliveries and letting the customer see work as it progresses.
-This approach ensures the project delivers to the customers' expectations by giving them early visibility of what you are building, and allowing them to feedback questions and concerns.
+One way to do this is to break projects down into smaller chunks, or sub-projects, with frequent milestones and deliverables.
+This way, you manage expectations by making regular deliveries and letting the customer see work as it progresses.
+This approach makes sure the project delivers to the customers' expectations by giving them early visibility of what you are building, and allowing them to voice questions and concerns.

 To quote actor Bruce Bennett,All clients' needs and expectations are vastly different.

-Don't assume you know your customers' needs, even if you have run similar projects - take the time to find out what they are.
+Don't assume you know your customers' needs, even if you have run similar projects - take the time to find out what their needs are.

 A motivated team will go the extra mile to deliver a project on time, on budget and with the right quality.
-Keep your team motivated by involving them throughout the project, and planning frequent milestones to help them feel they are making progress.
-Communication is important here - so let your team know when they are performing well, not just when they are performing poorly.
+Keep your team motivated by involving them throughout the project.
+Plan frequent milestones to help them feel they are making progress.
+Communication is important - so let your team know when they are performing well, not just when they are performing poorly.

 Lee Iacocca, best-known for his revival of the Chrysler Corporation in the 1980s said,Motivation is everything.
 You can do the work of two people, but you can't be two people.
 Instead, you have to inspire the next guy down the line and get him to inspire his people.